nextcloud/documentation/deployment_recommendations/index.rst

 Operating System
 ^^^^^^^^^^^^^^^^

-We are dependent on distributions that offer an easy way to install the various components in an up-to-date version.
-Debian is loved by administrators for its stability and can integrate recent versions of PHP fairly easy.

-That being said, ownCloud has a partnership with RedHat and SUSE for customers who need commercial support.
+We are dependent on distributions that offer an easy way to install the various components in up-to-date versions. ownCloud has a partnership with RedHat and SUSE for customers who need commercial support.
+Canonical, the parent company of Ubuntu Linux, also offers enterprise service and support.
+Debian and Ubuntu are free of cost, and include newer software packages.
+CentOS is the community-supported free-of-cost Red Hat Enterprise Linux clone. openSUSE is community-supported, and includes many of the same system administration tools as SUSE Linux Enterprise Server.

 Webserver
 ^^^^^^^^^